dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3932: Corporate welfare can neglect social responsibility.
+### T3932: Corporate success positively impacts the economy and society.

 |Support|
 |---|